 A statement of the Residence's policy and procedures, if any, on the circumstances under which it will, with the member's permission, include family members in meetings and planning;

-Each Special Care Residence shall also provide a written statement describing its special care philosophy and mission, and explaining how it implements this philosophy and achieves the stated mission.
+Each Residence that provides special care shall provide a written statement describing its special care philosophy and mission, and explaining how it implements this philosophy and achieves the stated mission.

 If a Residence allows non-Residents to use any of its facilities, such as a swimming pool, gymnasium or other meeting or function room, it shall disclose the fact of such usage to its Residents.
 Said disclosure shall: